Dean is an online writer and pet lover. He has a keen interest in canine-human relationships.

 Cesar Milan on the Pack Relationship

-You must have your “pack” relationship properly established before considering allowing your dog to sleep with you.
-This means educating your pet that sleeping with you is a privilege not a right, and that when you say “off” they must vacate the bed (a married couple needs some privacy after all!).
+You must establish your “pack” relationship properly before considering allowing your dog to sleep with you.
+This means educating your pet that sleeping with you is a privilege, not a right, and that when you say “off,” they must vacate the bed (a married couple needs some privacy, after all).